2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Notes.md

 					if True:
 						print("This indented code will always get run")
 				```
-		2. Be careful while writing expressions that use logical operators
+		2. Be careful while writing expressions that use logical operators.
-			Logical operators and, or and not have specific meanings that aren't quite the
+			Logical operators `and`, `or` and `not` have specific meanings that aren't quite the
 			same as their meanings in plain English.
 Make sure your boolean expressions are
 			being evaluated the way you expect them to.